GabubuAvailable/WADs-by-Gabubu/README.md

 ###### Discord: Cry about it ;)))))))

-*This is a joke on gabubu lol, please don't think this is something bad/targeting ;)
+*This is a joke for gabubu lol, please don't think this is something bad/targeting ;)